Windsurfer One Design will reborn in the US market

 Windsurfer One Design | Photos: Michael McGrath

 It’s never really been out of use in Australia.
-The Australian manufacturer of the Windsurfer One Design (Windgenuity, Sydney) reports interest from Italy and USA.
+The Australian manufacturer of the Windsurfer One Design (Windgenuity, Sydney) reports interest from Italy and the USA.

-In the latest issue of Windsurfing (US), Winter 2009 (Aug), p46 states: The Original Windsurfer was the board that started it all – and now you may be able to buy one.
+The Original Windsurfer was the board that started it all – and now you may be able to buy one.
 Ted Schweitzer, son of Original Windsurfer founders Hoyle and Diane Schweitzer, has plans to reintroduce the board to the US market.
-“I can’t believe how many people have expressed interest in ordering, sight and price unseen”, says Schweitzer.

 Some of us can remember sailing the original craft - dacron sails, teak (square-ish to rounded) booms, and manual adjust centerboard.